ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/00-introduction.md

     and the relations between vertices are represented by *edges*.
     There are many different algorithms on graphs, such as finding the shortest path between two vertices, or minimal set of edges that connect all vertices in a graph.
-    Graphs are introduced, together with some of their core algorithms, in [chapter @sec:graphs].
+    Graphs are introduced, together with some of their core algorithms, in [Chapter @sec:graphs].

 The rest of this chapter gives a high-level overview of the ADTs covered throughout the course.
 @Fig:adt-overview summarises these ADTs and highlights how they relate to one another.